Berkanktk/CyberSecurity/README.md

 [Gobuster](https://github.com/OJ/gobuster) - is a free and open source directory/file & DNS busting tool written in Go.
 [Hashcat](https://hashcat.net/hashcat/) - is world's fastest and most advanced password recovery utility.
 [Hydra](https://github.com/vanhauser-thc/thc-hydra) - is a parallelized login cracker which supports numerous protocols to attack
-[John The Ripper](https://www.openwall.com/john/) - is a fast password cracker, currently available for many flavors of Unix, Windows, and other.
+[The Ripper](https://www.openwall.com/john/) - is a fast password cracker, currently available for many flavors of Unix, Windows, and other.
 [Metasploit](https://www.metasploit.com) - is a tool and framework for pentesting system, web and many more, contains a lot a ready to use exploits.
 [Nano](https://nano-editor.org) - is an easy to use command line text editor
 [Netcat](http://netcat.sourceforge.net) - is an utility which reads and writes data across network connections, using the TCP/IP protocol.